Solar-network/docs/docs/guidebook/core/docker.md

 **Run a PostgreSQL container while using NodeJS from your local environment.**

-This configuration is well suited when you are not developing Swipechain Core, but instead working with the API.
+This configuration is well suited when you are not developing Solar Core, but instead working with the API.
 By tearing down the PostgreSQL container, you reset the Nodes blockchain.

 ::: warning
 PostgreSQL is run in a separate container and it's port gets mapped to your `localhost`, so you should not have PostgreSQL running locally.